The Japanese Comfort Food You Need to Know About

 Bonito is very traditional on top of okonomiyaki – it’s smoked bonito fish that is shaved very thin.
 It’s interesting because it appears to be “alive” – it slowly writhes around on top of the food.
 Americans tend to freak out about the moving flakes, but really it’s just due to the steam coming off the food, which changes the air current around the light flakes, causing them to move and appear alive.
 (In short, the heat literally makes the flakes react.)

 We’ve peaked your okonomiyaki interest, no?
-The dish is available at the River North location from 11:00 AM – 3:00 PM on Saturday and 12:00 PM – 3:00 PM on Sunday and at the Fulton Market and Streeterville restaurants from 11:00 AM – 3:00 PM on Saturday and Sunday.
+The dish is available at the River North location from 11:00 AM – 3:00 PM on Saturday and 12:00 PM – 3:00 PM on Sunday and at the Fulton Market and Deluxe in Streeterville restaurants from 11:00 AM – 3:00 PM on Saturday and Sunday.